 • Incentives granted under the «Recovery and Resilience Plan» (Plano de Resiliência e Recuperação, PRR) from 2021 to 2026;

-• Tax incentives granted under the Investment Tax Code, which aim to promote the competitiveness of the Portuguese economy; and
+• Tax incentives granted under the Tax Investment Code (Código Fiscal do Investimento), which aim to promote the competitiveness of the Portuguese economy; and

-• Incentive programmes designed for specific situations, such as the creation of jobs, which may include temporary reductions of the employer’s social security contributions, financial support for hiring young people, unemployed, etc. and co-funding of training costs.
+• Incentive programmes designed for specific situations, such as creating jobs, which may include temporary reductions of the employer’s social security contributions, financial support for hiring young people, unemployed, etc. and co-funding of training costs.

-The Portuguese Government also set up a system for monitoring, facilitating and reducing bureaucracy in the implementation of projects considered to be of «potential national interest», the so-called «projetos de interesse nacional» or PIN projects.
+The Portuguese Government also set up a system for monitoring, facilitating and reducing bureaucracy in implementing projects considered to be of «potential national interest», the so-called «projetos de interesse nacional» or PIN projects.

-“Portugal 2030” is an investment programme in the amount of 23,000 million euros that implement the Partnership Agreement signed by Portugal and the EU on 14 July 2022.
+«Portugal 2030» is an investment program amounting to 23 billion euros, which implements the Partnership Agreement signed between Portugal and the EU on 14 July 2022.

 The main goals of this program are as follows:

-• To improve innovation, technology development, and competitiveness in Portugal;
+• To improve innovation, technological development, and competitiveness in Portugal;

-• To address the tasks outlined in the Paris Agreement, invest in the green transition, renewable energy, and the fight against climate change and global warming;
+• To address the goals outlined in the Paris Agreement by investing in the green transition, renewable energy, and the fight against climate change and global warming;

-• To promote better education, employment, social inclusion, and equality in accessing public healthcare; and
+• To promote better education, employment, social inclusion, and equality in access to public healthcare; and

 • To implement development strategies with local governments and create "green" cities.

-These goals are part of the four agendas of the 2030 Strategy:
+These goals align with the four agendas of the 2030 Strategy:

 • Climate transition and sustainability of resources; and

-• Improving Portugal's international competitiveness and promoting social cohesion.
+• Enhancing Portugal's international competitiveness and promoting social cohesion.

-"Portugal 2030" is organized into twelve programs that were approved in December 2022:
+«Portugal 2030» is structured into twelve programs, which were approved in December 2022:

-• Five regional programs that correspond to Intercity Communities and Metropolitan Areas (NUTSII), as well as separate ones for the Azores Islands and Madeira;
+• Five regional programs corresponding to Intercity Communities and Metropolitan Areas (NUTS II), including separate ones for the Azores and Madeira;

 • Four programs covering demographics, skills and inclusion, innovation and digital transition, climate action and sustainability, and the sea; and